Hilde Holger

 Hilde Boman-Behram (née Hilde Sofer, stage name Hilde Holger; 18 October 1905 – 22 September 2001) was an expressionist dancer, choreographer and dance teacher whose pioneering work in integrated dance transformed modern dance.

 Family

 Holger came from a liberal Jewish family.
 She was born in 1905, the daughter of Alfred and Elise Sofer Schreiber.
 Her father wrote poetry, and had died by 1908.
 Her grandfather made shoes for the Austrian court.

-After Nazi Germany invaded Austria, Holger fled Vienna in 1939, because her entry into England was denied, she went to India.
+After Nazi Germany invaded Austria, Holger fled Vienna in 1939 to India.
 In Mumbai, she met the Parsi homeopath and art loving Dr. Ardershir Kavasji Boman-Behram, they married in 1940.
-Her mother, step-father, and fourteen other relatives all perished in the Holocaust.
+Her mother, step-father Heinrich Wohl, and fourteen other relatives all perished in the Holocaust.

 Hilde Holger had two children.
 The first was born 1946 in India, her daughter Primavera Boman-Behram.
-In New York, she became a dancer, sculptor and jewelry designer.
 In 1948, Holger's family emigrated to Britain.
 Her second child, a son named Darius Boman-Behram, was born in 1949.
-He had Down syndrome, which inspired Holger to work with physically disabled people.
+He had Down syndrome, which inspired Holger to work with disabled people.